jannazaman/AI-Project-Heart-Disease/README.md

 - *MLP.ipynb:* Jupyter Notebook file for MLP model implementation
 - *SVM.ipynb:* Jupyter Notebook file for SVM model implementation
 - *Report - MLP & SVM.pdf:* Detailed report on MLP and SVM models

+## Unit Test
+I incorporated unit testing to validate the functionality of the heart disease prediction feature, specifically focusing on the /Predict_disease route.
+The test ensures that the route responds with the expected HTTP status code (200) and generates the correct content in the response.

 ## Model Evaluation and Insights
 ### Superior Performance of MLP with "tanh" Activation: